Gaokao: Subjects before NCEE Reform

-The subjects tested in the National Higher Education Entrance Examination have changed over time.
-Traditionally, students would undertake either a set of "art" subjects or a set of "science" subjects, with some shared compulsory subjects which were Chinese, mathematics and a foreign language.
+The subjects tested in the Gaokao have changed over time.
+Traditionally, students would undertake either a set of "art" subjects or a set of "science" subjects, with some shared compulsory subjects which were Yuwen, mathematics and a foreign language.
 The subjects taken in the Examination affected the degree Examination, or implemented flexible systems for selecting the subjects to be tested, resulting in a number of different systems.
 A multi-phased reform was announced in 2014 and was slated to be completed by 2025.

 "3+X" system

 As a pilot examination system used in order to promote education system reform, this examination system was implemented in most parts of the country, including Beijing, Tianjin, Hebei, Liaoning, Jilin, Heilongjiang, Anhui, Fujian, Guangdong, Jiangxi, Henan, Shandong, Hubei, Shaanxi, Sichuan, Guizhou, Yunnan, Shanxi, Chongqing, Gansu, Qinghai, Inner Mongolia, Guangxi, Ningxia, Xinjiang and Tibet.
-However, within the context of the reforms of the National College Entrance Examination, this program was suspended in Beijing, Tianjin, Shandong and Hainan provinces from 2020, and will be suspended in most provinces and cities in China from 2021.
+However, within the context of the reforms of the National College Entrance Examination, this program was suspended in Beijing, Tianjin, Shandong and Hainan provinces from 2020, and was to be suspended in most provinces and cities in China from 2021.
 It ceased across mainland China by 2022.